Staff

 George enjoys watching the rodeo events, noting steer wrestling as his favorite, but engaging with the fans at the end of each night is what he looks forward to the most.
 He makes a habit of standing by the gate and chatting with visitors as they exit.
 He loves to see their smiles and personally thank them for attending.
 For George, knowing he has helped to deliver a fun, affordable and family-oriented experience is one of the most rewarding parts of his job.

-A new addition to the Reno Rodeo staff, Jalaine is the Bookkeeper for the association supporting the financial activities of the Reno Rodeo.
+Jalaine is the Controller for the association supporting the financial activities of the Reno Rodeo.
 A native Nevadan, Jalaine has lived in the Reno/Sparks area her entire life and always looks forward to attending the rodeo each year.
-She enjoys all of the rodeo events and loves to cheer on the hometown contestants, especially the ones she has seen advance through the ranks over the years and become professional cowboys and cowgirls.
+While she enjoys all the rodeo events, the one she is most passionate about is Barrel Racing.
+She enjoys cheering on the hometown contestants competing in their events, especially the ones she has seen advance through the ranks over the years and become professional cowboys and cowgirls.

-Jalaine has been passionate about the western heritage since she was young, showing horses and competing in reining and barrel racing.
-She and her husband Russ proudly continued on this path supporting their daughter Brittney as she competed in several rodeo events with various local clubs over the past 19-years.
+Jalaine has been passionate about rodeo and western heritage since she was young, showing horses and competing in reining and barrel racing.
+She and her husband proudly continued this path supporting their daughter as she competed in several rodeo events with various local clubs over the years.
+Jalaine’s current passion are her 2-grandchildren, Braxten & Brierley.

 Mikayla Williams - Administrative Assistant

 Mikayla’s personal rodeo experience is that it doesn’t matter what age you are, you will fall in love with the Reno Rodeo.
 She also sees how much of the rodeo is just one big happy family and everyone has been very welcoming to her.
 She has appreciated all the love and support she has gotten while being with the rodeo.
 Mikayla would like to thank her Coworkers and the Rodeo Family for being there through the tough times as well as the great times.
-Let’s see what 2023 has in store for us and It's Gonna Be A Buckin' Good Time!
+Let’s see what 2025 has in store for us.
+It’s A Cowboy State Of Mind!

 Chanel Atoa - Ticket Coordinator